Motorcycle Accident

 While it’s good to be protected from head to toe, the #1 best line of defense is to wear a helmet.

 In California, it’s the law for all motorcycle riders to always wear a helmet.
-This is because according to the CDC, wearing a helmet can help prevent serious head injury by 69 percent and death by 37 percent.
+Wearing a helmet can help prevent serious head injury by 69 percent and death by 37 percent.
 When shopping for a standard-grade helmet, make sure that it has a DOT-approved safety rating and fits your head correctly.

 While a few states are more lenient with their helmet laws, wearing one can save your life and even lower your insurance premiums.
 On the contrary, if it is found that not wearing a helmet contributed to your injuries, you may recover a smaller settlement award.